Joe-Collins-1986/Hangman/README.md

    ---

    #### Score accumulation
-   If the user opts to play again their score will be retained from the previous games witht he new score being added.
+   If the user opts to play again their score will be retained from the previous games with the new score being added.

    ![Start of game](assets/readme-assets/features/score/accumulate%20score.png)
    <br>